Field ReferenceInventory

 Inventory

-Inventory is what you have on hand right now — every barrel of grain in the warehouse, every bottle in the case room, every drop in a tank. vestl tracks inventory by lot so you always know which specific receipt or production run a unit came from.
+Inventory is what you have on hand right now — every drum of base, every case of bottles in the packaging room, every drop in a tank. vestl tracks inventory by lot so you always know which specific receipt or production run a unit came from.

 Core concepts